Need to talk? Call 1800 882 436.

 How do I deal with media reports on disasters?

-Media reports and images of natural disasters can be distressing.
-The more media coverage a child sees, the more likely they are to become upset or afraid.
-Therefore, during natural disasters, it’s important to limit your child’s exposure to media.
+Media reports and images of natural disasters can be distressing for your child.
+The more media coverage your child sees, the more likely they are to become upset or afraid.
+Try to limit how much media coverage your child sees during a natural disaster.

-You may be able to get support from your family and friends, community groups, school, your doctor, or psychologist.
+You can ask for support from your family and friends, community groups, school, your doctor, or psychologist.

 There are also some excellent online resources, including: